atlas-jj/atlas-jj.github.io/robot-learning-geometry.md

 The goal of the research presented is to use structured priors and representation learning to encode _what_ is a task, with which a task can be generally parameterized, monitored and controlled.
-This problem, which we call __robotic task representation learning__, involves studying
+This problem, which we call __robotic task representation learning__ that involves studying
-- (1) how a task-relevant representation should be structured and learned from raw image inputs, and
+- (1) how a task-relevant representation should be structured and learned from raw image inputs?
-- (2) how such representation enables easier controller design, provides task monitoring and
+- (2) how such representation enables easier controller design, provides task monitoring?
-- (3) how representational invariance further enables generalizable robot learning across different environments and categorical objects.
+- (3) how representational invariance further enables generalizable robot learning across different environments and categorical objects?

 For example, by introducing a geometry structured task prior, a screwing task's representation encoding $$Z_{t}$$ stays consistent regardless of types of screw driver or screws since the task can be invariantly